sybrenstuvel/vidstuff/README.md

 1. Run `git submodule init` and `git submodule update` if you haven't done this yet.
 Doing it twice is fine too.
-2. Create a Python 3 virtualenv and `pip install -U -r requirements.txt`
+2. Create a Python 3 virtualenv and `pip install -U -r requirements.txt`.
+3. Install `ffmpeg` and `mkvtoolnix`.

 ## Updating from last year to this year